 - Adjust the trim strap to power up your kite.

-Pull the top line (the line farthest from the ground) to move
+- Pull the top line (the line farthest from the ground) to move the kite up.

 - If you don’t have enough power, move your kite in a sine wave pattern to get going.